 The Company borrows money under the PNC Facility.
-The PNC Facility has a term ending on November 8, 2023.
-Advances made under the PNC Facility bear interest at the U.S. base rate plus an applicable margin ranging from 0.75% to 1.25%, or LIBOR plus an applicable margin ranging from 2.50% to 3.00%.
+The PNC Facility matures on November 8, 2023.
+Borrowings made under the PNC Facility bear interest at the U.S. base rate plus an applicable margin ranging from 0.75% to 1.25%, or LIBOR plus an applicable margin ranging from 2.50% to 3.00%.
 The base commercial lending rate should approximate U.S. prime rate.

-The Company also borrows money under the Financing Agreement, which governs a term loan A facility ("Term A Loan Facility" and, together with the PNC Facility, the "Credit Facilities"), and previously governed a term loan B facility (the "Term Loan B Facility") until it was repaid in full on July 3, 2019 with a portion of the proceeds from the Offerings.
+The Company also borrows money under the Financing Agreement, which governs a term loan A facility ("Term A Loan Facility), and previously governed a term loan B facility (the "Term Loan B Facility") until it was repaid in full on July 3, 2019 with a portion of the proceeds from the Offerings.
 The Term A Loan Facility matures on November 8, 2023 (the "Maturity Date").
-The Term Loan A Facility bears interest LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement will thereafter bear interest at LIBOR plus an applicable margin ranging from 7.25% to 8.75%.
-Payments made under the Term Loan A Facility at any time prior to the Maturity Date (other than scheduled amortization payments and mandatory prepayments) are subject to an applicable premium equal to the amount of such payment multiplied by (i) 3.00% in the event that such payment occurs before November 8, 2019, (ii) 2.00% in the event that such payment occurs after November 8, 2020 and (iii) 1.00% in the event that such payment occurs after November 8, 2020 and on or before November 8, 2021.
+The Term Loan A Facility bore interest LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement thereafter bear interest at LIBOR plus an applicable margin ranging from 7.25% to 8.75%.
+Payments made under the Term Loan A Facility at any time prior to the Maturity Date (other than scheduled amortization payments and mandatory prepayments) are subject to an applicable premium equal to the amount of such payment multiplied by (i) 3.00% in the event that such payment occurs before November 8, 2019, (ii) 2.00% in the event that such payment occurs after the November 8, 2019 and on or before November 8, 2020 and (iii) 1.00% in the event that such payment occurred after November 8, 2020 and on or before November 8, 2021.
 No such applicable premium is payable for any payment of loans made under the Term Loan A Facility occurring after November 8, 2021.